derek-knox/Notes/Asynchronous Programming in JavaScript - Jafar Husain.md

 ## Observable
 - "Everything is a stream" - Rob Wormald (ngrx)
 - "Asynchronous arrays" - Kyle Simpson (Frontend Masters - Deep JS Foundations)
-- "An Observable is like a DOM event that can accept three handlers instead of one" - Jafar Husain (Frontend Masters - Advanced Asynchronous JavaScript)
+- "An Observable is like a DOM event that can accept three handlers instead of one" - Jafar Husain (Frontend Masters - Asynchronous Programming in JavaScript)
 - Observable - asynchronous collection observed as a stream over time
   - hot - stream that has data pre and post being observed
   - cold - stream that does not have data pre and post being observed